AdoriZahard/hi3er/docs/index.md

 !!! note
     Updated 6.1.
 Dudu got her own stand, and she's on her way to become a real Jojo of her own.
 Truly built different!
 Will her stand be as powerful as Jojo's Star Platinum?
 Oh, an enemy is approaching!
 How dare they approach her?
 They must be destroyed by Abyss Flower!
 Wait... it did really destroy them easily.
 She's... a monster!
 Anyway, her damage ceiling is astronomically high.
 She's a pretty straightforward valkyrie that doesn't have much problems clearing it, however, her requirement for this is to have 3-set Dante and AF is a given.

-> Boss to be Chosen: Hephaestus, then Aponia
+> Boss to be Chosen: Husk, then Aponia

 !!! note
     Aponia really was sent into the afterlife from standing in BK's way.
 There's no stopping her.
 Oh no.